Dan Gladden: Baseball career

 After the 1991 season, Gladden signed as a free agent with the Detroit Tigers, playing with them until 1993.
 He spent 1994 in Japan playing for the Yomiuri Giants, winning a Japan Series championship.
 Because of the 1994–95 MLBPA strike, Gladden's championship with the kyojin is regarded by some fans as a world championship, and he retired from the game as a player on top as a three-time world champion with the distinction of having won championships in two continents (as does teammate Hideki Matsui, who won the World Series in 2009 with the New York Yankees).
-As of 2025, Gladden remains the last foreign position player to win both the World Series and Japan Series, as the most recent foreigner to do so was former Hokkaido Nippon-Ham Fighters pitcher Chris Martin, who won the 2021 World Series with the Atlanta Braves after winning the 2016 Japan Series with the Fighters.
+As of 2025, Gladden remains the last foreign position player to win both the World Series and Japan Series; since then he has been joined by pitcher Chris Martin, who was on the Japan Series champion Nippon Ham Fighters in 2016 and the World Series champion Atlanta Braves in 2021.
+(The most recent player to achieve this double is Shohei Ohtani, who was a teammate of Martin's on the 2016 Fighters and was on the 2024 and 2025 World Series winning Los Angeles Dodgers teams.)

 Gladden is also remembered in Japan for a brawl that occurred in Meiji Jingu Stadium on May 11, 1994, after Tokyo Yakult Swallows pitcher Tatsuji Nishimura threw a pitch on the head to catcher Shinichi Murata, causing him to fall into a concussion.
 Later in the game, Giants pitcher Masao Kida hit Nishimura with a pitch, who later threw a pitch up and inside on Gladden, who then punched Swallows catcher Chikasi Nakanishi, causing the benches to clear.
 Nakanishi, Nishimura, and Gladden were all ejected from the game following the incident, and NPB instituted a rule change where pitchers were automatically ejected if a hit by pitch hits the opposing batter in the head.

 He returned to the Twins as a scout (spring training, 1995), then the Colorado Rockies (advance, 1996–1998) and spent 1999 as a roving instructor for the San Francisco Giants.

 In an 11-year major league career covering 1,196 games, Gladden hit .270 (1215-for-4501) with 663 runs, 74 home runs, 446 RBI, and 222 stolen bases.
 In the 1987 and 1991 post-season with the Minnesota Twins, in 24 games he batted .279 (29-for-104), scoring 17 runs, with one home run, 15 RBI and 7 stolen bases.